cdapio/hydrator-plugins/core-plugins/docs/File-batchsink.md

 **jobProperties:** Advanced feature to specify any additional properties that should be used with the sink, specified as a JSON object of string to string.
 These properties are set on the job at runtime.
 (Macro-enabled)

+**format:** The format to write in.
+Must be 'text', 'avro', or 'parquet'.
+Defaults to 'text'.
+(Macro-enabled)

+**schema:** The schema to use when writing data in 'avro' or 'parquet' format.
+Defaults to the input schema.
+(Macro-enabled)

 Example
 -------